nkvoronov/script.globalsearch/README.txt

 -----------------------------------------------------------
 100 - Hidden list containing the selected ListItem.

-110 - The script will set this id to visible when the selected item is a movie or actor or director 120 - The script will set this id to visible when the selected item is a tv show 130 - The script will set this id to visible when the selected item is a season 140 - The script will set this id to visible when the selected item is a episode 150 - The script will set this id to visible when the selected item is a music video 160 - The script will set this id to visible when the selected item is a artist 170 - The script will set this id to visible when the selected item is a album 180 - The script will set this id to visible when the selected item is a song 200 - The script will set this id to visible when the selected item is a programme

-192 - Button, The script will set the button label and the visible condition.
-193 - Button, The script will set the button label and the visible condition.

 As always, do not change or remove any of the id's mentioned above!
 If you want to get rid of some of them, just position them outside of the screen.